Students are expected rto be on time to classes.

 5. Students who are tardy to class and whose parents have not contacted the Attendance Office at the time of arrival will be assigned detention.
 Any tardy in excess of 15 minutes will be considered as an absence and will count toward a student’s attendance threshold.

 More than three (3) tardies in one class during one semester is considered excessive.
-Parents will be mailed notification from the Dean’s Office when their child has three (3) tardies in a class, whether excused or unexcused.
+Parents will be notified from the Deans' Office when their child has three (3) tardies in a class, whether excused or unexcused.
 Students who have reached five (5) tardies in a class will receive three hours of detention or Saturday detention for that tardy and for any further tardies, whether excused or unexcused.
-When a student is tardy for a class for the fifth time, a letter will be sent from the Dean’s Office reiterating school policy in this regard.
+When a student is tardy for a class for the fifth time, a communication will be sent from the Deans' Office reiterating school policy in this regard.
 In addition, the student risks being placed on Attendance Monitoring.
 The Dean reserves the right to disenroll a student for excessive tardiness.